abhipatel0/PennyPouch/README.txt

 1:16
 when i tested the application, it only shows the previous data..
 So I deleted the data and updated the Database...
 Then it displayed all the data....

+21:44
+Added About us page....
+Now its time to add style and make our website professional ;)